‹ Back to New at Amity Blog

 How to Overcome the Fear of Asking Questions

 Asking questions is a skill that improves communication, fuels understanding, and drives innovation.
-However, many of us hesitate because they are scared that we might seem uninformed or simply be a bother to others.
+However, many of us hesitate because we are scared that we might seem uninformed or simply be a bother to others.
 Learning to ask questions is, therefore, an essential attribute.

 Understanding the Fear of Asking Questions: What Causes the Fear?